afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 * Simplicity — Can a new engineer understand it without decoding tribal knowledge?
 * Evolvability — Can it adapt gracefully to future change?

 These are not abstract ideals.
-They are everyday decisions.
-And importantly — this judgement is not someone else’s job.
-It’s not “architecture”, not “tech leads”, not “senior engineers”.
-It’s everyone’s responsibility.
+They are everyday decisions — and this judgement is not someone else’s job alone.
+When the scoreboard mostly lights up for **shipped** work, you still need words for “good” that are not synonyms for **more**; Kleppmann’s three are that vocabulary.

-Yes, these sound really very obvious.
-But they are not.
-They are often ignored in the rush to ship, and that’s where the divide is.
-We live in a world that celebrates what gets built and shipped — because those are easy to measure.
-But speed alone stops impressing anyone: five PRs in a day only shows the tool is fast — **not** that the work was the right work.
-What still stands out is judgement others can see: what you refused to build, what you simplified, and what you made safe to change tomorrow.
-Assistants changed the economics of typing; they did not change the economics of **being wrong in a hurry**.
+**They only sound obvious until nobody gets credit for a deletion.** Then you learn whether “quality” was a mood or a measure.

 ### A concrete example: CI/CD pipelines
 Almost every team has seen this.
 A pipeline starts simple.
 Then we optimize it: